reggi/digital.nyc-scraper/README.md

 I need to get all of the startups listed into a database.
 Each startup has a `name` and a `profile` on the `digital.nyc` website.
 With the full list of profile pages I can scrape the page and look for the companies `website`.

 This project uses Redis to cache each webpage so that I ever only hit any server for a specific endpoint.
 If I fetch the page again I pull my own cached version in Redis instead of the live one.
 This project uses CouchDB / PouchDB for storing the individual company information.

+This project uses the Babel ES2015 syntax with Async / Await.